 The College is completely non-selective and we treat each student who comes through the door as an individual.
 A member of our Lower School or Sixth Form team will sit down with them, talk them through their educational history, and then map out the next steps in the journey going forward.
 All we ask from our students is a determination to work hard and to try their best.

 We do not have a set entry point and are happy to receive applications for students in all year groups at any point in time.
 Of course for those on the intensive 1 year courses it is ideal for them to start with us sooner than later to make the most of the teaching time available.

-We are following government guidelines so at present there are no physical tours on campus.
-To book an informal online chat with a member of staff drop us an email at: email@example.com We would be delighted to tell you about how school can be different.
+Yes, we are open for tours, during the school holidays toon (except Christmas).
+To book an informal chat with a member of staff drop us an email at: email@example.com We would be delighted to answer all your questions and tell you about how school can be different at RIC.